ava-world/TUTORIALS/polymer/xcounter.md

-## sending your first IBC PACKET on polymer testnet
+## Deploy a UNIVERSAL PACKET from OPTIMISM

 1. install git